 Pursuant to the notice and access rules adopted by the Securities and Exchange Commission ("SEC"), we are making this Proxy Statement and our Annual Report available to our stockholders over the Internet.
 As a result, unless you have previously requested electronic access to our proxy materials or the receipt of paper proxy materials, you will receive a Notice of Internet Availability of Proxy Materials containing instructions on how to access this Proxy Statement and Annual Report over the Internet, how to request a printed or e-mail copy of these materials, and how to vote by Internet and mail.
-We mailed the Notice of Internet Availability of Proxy Materials of Internet Availability of Proxy Materials is not a proxy card and cannot be used to vote your shares.
+We mailed the Notice of Internet Availability of Proxy Materials on or about October 31, 2022.
+The Notice of Internet Availability of Proxy Materials is not a proxy card and cannot be used to vote your shares.